futurestages/OnBoardXR_Landing_Page/docs/obxr-cruise.md

 - to set a custom [`avatar`](./glossary-avatar.md) for each role;
 - to set a custom [`waypoint`](./glossary-waypoint.md) for each role.

 Due to limited time for implementation and integration, only two creators (with coding experience) oversaw integration and implementation of the tool on behalf of all participants.
-We did not have time to properly test the tool for reliable use across devices, encountering several UI problems in ['vr headset'](./glossary-hmd.md). [`The “roles” were assigned using a “key” extension to the WebVR url`](./glossary-role.md), which also invited user error inputting the correct credentials and making the roles vulnerable for outside parties to access.
+We did not have time to properly test the tool for reliable use across devices, encountering several UI problems in [`vr headset`](./glossary-hmd.md). [`The “roles” were assigned using a “key” extension to the WebVR url`](./glossary-role.md), which also invited user error inputting the correct credentials and making the roles vulnerable for outside parties to access.

 In this edition of OnBoardXR, we were able to reliably maintain the server and asset management with increased audience capacity spread over several performances.
 We experienced difficulty allowing participants to take control of their own customizations and show needs, along with audio falloff and connectivity concerns.